ezEngine Release 26.3

 Public Types

-enum WaitResult { Signaled, Timeout }
+enum class WaitResult { Signaled , Timeout }

 Public Member Functions